cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 The CrypTool team will continue to fix bugs within CT1.

-For those who prefer to keep on developing in C/C++, there will also be a successor: Qt-CrypTool (QCT).
+For those who prefer to keep on developing in C/C++, there are discussions whether to create another successor: Qt-CrypTool (QCT).
-Here, CT1 is further developed using Qt 5:
+There, CT1 might be further developed using Qt 5:
 - The GUI will be completely written with Qt (instead of MFC) which enables platform independence.
 The GUI should have the same look&feel as CT1.